 How do I check my MCB fault?

-How do I know if my MCB is damaged?
+How do I know if a circuit breaker is broken?

 Can a breaker lose power without tripping?